pyexcel/pyexcel/doc/source/capability.rst

    :meth:`~pyexcel.get_array`      two dimensional array                   a list of lists
    :meth:`~pyexcel.get_dict`       a dictionary of one dimensional arrays  an ordered dictionary of lists
    :meth:`~pyexcel.get_records`    a list of dictionaries                  a list of dictionaries
+   :meth:`~pyexcel.iget_records`   a memory efficient list                 a generator of
-   :meth:`~pyexcel.get_book_dict`  a dictionary of two dimensional arrays  a dictionary of lists of lists
+                                   list of dictionaries                    a list of dictionaries :meth:`~pyexcel.get_book_dict`  a dictionary of two dimensional arrays  a dictionary of lists of lists
    =============================== ======================================= ================================